Software Engineering

 Why NWC?

 Our program will equip you with the industry knowledge and experience necessary for success—whether you pursue a career in app development, data administration, quality assurance or systems development.
 Major course topics include databases, web development, cybersecurity and project management.
-Related study opportunities include a computer science major, computer programming minor and computer science career concentration.
+Related study opportunities include majors in computer science and cybersecurity, a computer programming minor and a computer science career concentration.

 Outcomes